stefanriedel/Lupstrument/README.md

 # Lupstrument
-This is a project within my the "Music Informatics Seminar" at the Institute of Electronic Music and Acoustics, Graz.
+This is a project within the "Music Informatics Seminar" at the Institute of Electronic Music and Acoustics, Graz.

 The idea behind this project was to build a multichannel looper instrument that can be played solely by acoustic and haptic feedback.
 The interface